 4. shall send the MSRP SEND request on the established MSRP connection.

-If MSRP chunking is not used then on receipt of a 200 (OK) response, the MCData client shall terminate the SIP session as specified in 3GPP TS 24.282 [8].
+If MSRP chunking is not used, then on receipt of an MSRP 200 (OK) response, the MCData client shall terminate the SIP session as specified in 3GPP TS 24.282 [8].

 If MSRP chunking is used, the MCData client:

-1. shall send further MSRP SEND requests as necessary;
+1. shall send further MSRP SEND requests as necessary including re-sending chunks corresponding to bytes not deemed as delivered to the destination, based on received MSRP responses and/or MSRP REPORT requests;

-2. shall wait for a 200 (OK) response to each MSRP SEND request sent; and
+2. shall wait until received MSRP 200 (OK) responses or MSRP REPORT requests confirm the reception of all MSRP SEND requests or all bytes sent or until an implementation dependent wait timer expires; and

-3. on receipt of the last 200 (OK) response shall terminate the SIP session as specified in 3GPP TS 24.282 [8].
+3. shall terminate the SIP session as specified in 3GPP TS 24.282 [8].

-On receiving a non-200 MSRP response to the MSRP SEND request the MCData client shall handle the error as specified in IETF RFC 4975 [11].
+On receiving a non-200 MSRP response to the MSRP SEND request or an MSRP REPORT indicating an error, the MCData client shall handle the error as specified in IETF RFC 4975 [11].
 To terminate the MSRP session, the MCData client:

 1. if there are further MSRP chunks to send, shall abort transmission of these further MSRP chunks;

-2. shall indicate to MCData user that the SDS message could not be sent; and
+2. shall indicate to the MCData user that the SDS message could not be sent; and

 3. shall terminate the SIP session as specified in 3GPP TS 24.282 [8].